dvld/react-memory-game/README.md

 ### How it works

 This application was built using React

-App functionality makes use of handleClick function containing conditional statements to set and update state Contains 4 components (Navbar, Jumbotron, Card, and Footer)
+App functionality makes use conditional statements to set and update state

+Contains 4 components (Navbar, Jumbotron, Card, and Footer)

 ---

-- Navbar
+* Navbar

   Contains some text and displays score using React state

-- Jumbotron
+* Jumbotron

   Displays game instructions

-- Card
+* Card

   Dynamically generated clickable cards
   Cards rearrange after every click

-- Footer
+* Footer

   Developer info